 The Old Course at Lahinch will not fail to impress and is an absolute must for any visiting golfer.
 The Castle Course is a slightly less formidable challenge than the Old Course, though equally as interesting a prospect.

 “Lahinch is the finest and most popular course that I or I believe anyone else, ever constructed” Alister MacKenzie

 The Clubhouse has been recently renovated with brand new locker rooms and pro shop facilities available.
 The Pro Shop is fully stocked with all of the essentials for your round, along with a fine selection of Lahinch branded clothing and equipment.
 There is a fantastic restaurant upstairs which provides stunning views of the course.

 Lahinch is a very popular location for our clients, with all of its excellent bars and restaurants located on one street.
-Top choices for a bite would be VL Restaurant, at Vaughan Lodge, Kettlers and the Corner Stone with Flanagan’s, O’Looney’s and Cooley’s close by for an after dinner pint.
+Top choices for a bite would be VL Restaurant at Vaughan Lodge, Kenny’s and the Corner Stone.
+Flanagan’s and Cooley’s are close by for an after dinner pint.

 For those looking for activities and sightseeing trips to fit around their golfing schedule, Lahinch is the perfect base of operations for exploring a range of different options.
 For those interested in continuing their adventures in the great outdoors, Lahinch is home to some of the best surfing schools in the region and is one of the most popular surfing locations in Ireland.